szx0112/Co-optimalCoveragePathPlanner/README.md

 3. Exeute main.py

 # TO DO
-The following fucntions are not included in this version.
+This repository is still under development, the following fucntions are not included.
 1. OBBTree
 2. RRT
-3. quality evaluation
+3. Quality evaluation

 # Credits
 This algorithm was developed by Zhexiong Shang with the help and support from Prof. Zhigang Shen and Prof. Justin Bradley